 2. You should have some ideas for your data points that you will work with (you'll eventually need 2-4).
 The final goal is to bring together these data points that, once brought together, tell us something about you that none of them do on their own.
 These data sets can be collected from already existing archives of your activity (Google's record of your searches, for example), as well as being manually logged by you as time passes (e.g. how many cups of coffee you drink per day).

 Wednesday, September 13, 2017

 A couple of things:

 Read Erol Morris's "What's in a Name?"
 (This is part 2 of a 3-part series.
 You only need to read this part).
 Post a response to Tumblr.* Specifically, I'd like everyone to consider the role that different kinds of images play in constructing an identity.
 Morris gives us a brief story of four ways that identities have been historically constructed as verifiable: What are they?
 How are they "attached" to people?

 What other ways can you think of in your own daily lives where your identity is verified by such systematic mechanisms?
 How is it verified and where does the information used come from?

-• What should you do if you don't understand something discussed in a required reading (for any number of reasons)?
+* Some notes on reading responses: • What counts as a valid reading response?
+Primarily, your responses should make it clear that you've actually read the text.
+Do not simply write about a subject that seems to be related to the text, without referring to the text itself in some way. • What should you do if you don't understand something discussed in a required reading (for any number of reasons)?
 What if there are references to art history (or any history), for example, that you are unfamiliar with?